 Go find the secretary to sign in and collect your rider number & saddle tag details.

 The three parts of a TREC competition may not always be run in the same order – for one day competitions the orienteering is often the last phase, and sometimes the obstacles and/or control of paces will be out on your orienteering route.
 Make sure you know where you need to be, and when.
 If you are unsure just ask any helper, we are always friendly and willing to assist – we were all new once!

 Have a look at the diagram of the PTV course, and the order the obstacles are to be done in.
-Make a note of whether inclines, steps and ditches are ridden or led.
+Make a note of whether any obstacles are led.
 Some PTV obstacles may be out on your POR route, so be aware of this.
 Change your watch to the same as the ‘official time’ so that you can keep track of your progress on the route.

 What happens if I’m in a pair?

 You will ride the POR section together, try to remember to concentrate on the map – it is easy to chat away and then realise you have missed a turning.
 The benefit is that it’s often much more fun and confidence building for you and your horse to have a partner if you’re not used to hacking on unfamiliar terrain.
 Try to choose a partner whose equine isn’t dramatically different from your own – a 17.2hh hunter will cover the ground much more easily than a 12.3hh show pony for example, though at lower levels this doesn’t matter too much.